umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ![movePage.jpg](images/The-Logos-Widget.png)

-The Logos Widget does what the name implies and lets you add a set of logos to your website.
+The Logos Widget does what the name implies, and lets you add a set of logos to your website.
-You can choose what images you will use for logos and what pages they need to link to and/or you can add text to it.
+You can choose what images you will use for logos, and what pages they need to link to and/or you can add text to it.

 The configuration for this widget is divided into two parts: